Piles or hemorrhoids are increases that develop in and around the anus.

-Drinking enough amounts of water, which can be between 2 and 3 liters per day, helps not only to hydrate our body but also to lighten and smooth the bowel movements.
+Drinking enough amounts of water, which can be between 2 and 3 liters per day, helps to hydrate our body and lighten and smooth the bowel movements.

-Certain techniques for gentle bowel movement can be practiced at home.
+Specific techniques for gentle bowel movements can be practiced at home.

 Drinking at least a liter of water first thing in the morning helps stimulate soft bowel movements.

-The sudden flow of water in the stomach puts pressure on the intestines and helps create peristaltic movement and the water that runs inside the intestines moves the waste in gentle movements.
+The sudden flow of water in the stomach puts pressure on the intestines and helps create peristaltic movement.
+The water that runs inside the intestines moves the waste in gentle exercises.

 High fiber diet: